 Running your own business can be one of the most challenging yet rewarding choices that any Canadian can make.
 No matter if you’re from Toronto, Halifax, or any other city, it’s always a big step to leap from the security of working for someone else to being your own boss.
 However, running a business isn’t easy.
 It takes passion, commitment, planning, and above all, financial resources.
 That goes beyond just using credit cards or asking to borrow money from friends and family to cover any gaps.

 Running a business, even a small business, can require significant resources, such as loans and other financing options.
-Fortunately, you have more options than ever before to secure the financial backing you need.
+Fortunately, you have more small business loan options than ever before to secure the financial backing you need.
 Whether you’re in Ontario, Alberta, B.C., or anywhere else in the country, there are small business loan options available.
 Here’s everything you need to know about loans in Canada.

 What is a loan & how does it work?